The Big Lessons of Little Creek Conservation

 Construction crews spent the spring of 2022 digging out and rebuilding a stretch of scalloped, eroded banks along Little Creek on The Nature Conservancy's (TNC) property near Hatfield, Missouri.
 The new banks are gentle slopes, assembled in layers of stones, earth and tangled tree roots to accommodate the natural rise and fall of the creek.
 A mix of native grasses, shrubs and trees are sending down roots that will help hold it all in place while filtering any water running down into Little Creek.

 Even the stream itself has received an upgrade.

-The water used to plunge six feet off the lip of a box culvert as it passed under an old state road, creating a small waterfall that effectively severed the lower creek from the upper creek for anything that might wish to swim upstream.
+The creek used to plunge six feet off the lip of a box culvert as it passed under an old state road, creating a small waterfall that effectively severed the lower creek from the upper creek for anything that might wish to swim upstream.
 Now the upstream and downstream sides of the creek are re-connected through the culvert using a bioengineered underwater ramp that ensures a more gradual and natural slope.
 This should allow Topeka shiners to migrate up and downstream to access more habitat.

 In short, it should be just the place for the Topeka shiner.

 An endangered fish warns of trouble for prairie watersheds

 A native of the Great Plains, the little fish was placed on the federal endangered list nearly 25 years ago as its natural habitat deteriorated or was destroyed outright.
 In announcing the shiner’s designation as an endangered species in 1998, the U.S. Department of Fish and Wildlife Service noted the minnow’s occupied range had declined by an estimated 80%—50% of that decline occurring during the past 25 years.
 That was bad news, and not only for the shiner.